When you buy a product through a link on our site, we may earn a commission. Learn More.

 The Coleman Propane Grill | RoadTrip LXE Portable Gas Grill is the perfect grill for someone who wants a portable version of the grill they have at home.
 This grill supplies you with 20,000 BTUs of heat that are spread across 285 square inches of surface for cooking.

-There are also side tables for you to put tools from your grill tool set and plates to lay food on when they’re done being cooked.
+There are also side tables for you to put bbq grilling gloves and tools from your grill tool set, and plates to lay food on when they’re done being cooked.
 This grill also collapses quite easily when you’re done, making it one of the more convenient models on this list.

 Item Key Features:

 - 20,000 BTUs of heat

 - Collapses and carries easily